Grant1219/portfolio_hugo/site/content/post/influence-maps-part-1.md

 ## Influence source and propagation

-The source of an influence will usually define how strong the influence is at that point, and several other properties of how it behaves including decay and momentum.
+The source of an influence will typically define how strong the influence is at that point, and several other properties of how it behaves including decay and momentum.
 There are a lot of different ways to calculate how influences propagate or spread through a map.
-The one I am going to start with is similar to how the blurring function works in an image editor like Photoshop.
+The one I am going to use is similar to how the blurring function works in an image editor like Photoshop.
 I will be using a 2D grid style influence map, and only propagating influence vertically and horizontally for simplicity (distance of 1 tile).
 Below is the rough psuedocode of how it works.

 ```